Dr Mark Steven

 Senior Lecturer in 20th and 21st Century Literature (E&R)

-My research and writing are currently directed toward a narrative and political history of class war.
+My research and writing are currently directed toward writing a history of class war.
 This book, which ranges from the eighteenth century through the present, is about the making and unmaking of social class through armed insurrection and revolutionary combat.
 It contains chapters on uprisings in Haiti, France, Russia, and China; on labor movements in England, Europe, and America; on fighting fascists in Germany and Italy; on wars of decolonization in Africa and South America; and on militant tendencies within BLM.
 It is under contract to be published by Verso.

 My academic writing has appeared in Modernism/modernity, Textual Practice, SubStance, Screen, Film-Philosophy, Screening the Past, Postmodern Culture, Affirmations, James Joyce Quarterly, and elsewhere.